-YaST can find CUPS servers by scanning all network hosts to see if they offer this service and by listening to IPP broadcasts.
-The second method is used during the system installation to find CUPS servers for the proposal.
-It requires that port 631/UDP be open for incoming packets.
-Opening a port to configure access to remote queues using the second method can be a security risk because an attacker could broadcast a server that might be accepted by users.
+YaST can find CUPS servers by either scanning local network hosts to see if they offer the IPP service or by listening to IPP broadcasts.
+This requires the firewall to let incoming packets on port 631/UDP (service IPP client) pass through.
+This is automatically enabled when you have configured your machine to be in the internal firewall zone.
+Opening a port to configure access to remote queues in the external zone can be a security risk because an attacker could broadcast a server that might be accepted by users.
+By default IPP broadcasts are rejected in the external zone.
+See Section "Configuring with YaST" (page 106) for details on firewall configuration.